×

 If you are thinking about moving to Boca Chica, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Boca Chica, Dominican Republic can vary greatly depending on the type and location of the property.
 For instance, a standard two-bedroom apartment in the city center may cost around $300 to $400 per month.
 However, if you're looking to buy a property, a mid-range home can cost anywhere from $100,000 to $200,000.
 Luxury properties or beachfront homes can cost significantly more, often exceeding half a million dollars.
-It's important to note that these are average prices and actual costs can be lower or higher," commented one expat who made the move to Boca Chica.
+It's important to note that these are average prices and actual costs can be lower or higher," said one expat who made the move to Boca Chica.

 How do I meet people in Boca Chica?